Hyundai Santa Fe PHEV vs Hyundai Tucson PHEV

 Rich Taber has nearly three decades of professional writing experience including eight years as an automotive columnist for The Standard-Times newspaper, seven years on staff at WheelsTV as a scriptwriter, production manager, and editorial vice-president, and five years as CEO of RPM News Weekly.
 He has written extensively for numerous regional and local publications and developed public relations products for many non-profit organizations.
 Having studied both engineering and liberal arts at the University of Notre Dame and worked in audio/visual services, electronic sales, graphic design, and event and entertainment production, he brings a well-balanced skill set to his automotive writing.

-At first glance, one might see the Hyundai SUV lineup in a longitudinal way starting at the Venue and going across the page to the Palisade with stops along the way for the Tucson and the Santa Fe.
-Dig in a little deeper and one notices that there are also latitudinal differences that distinguish the models in more sublime ways than just size and price.
+At first glance, you might see the Hyundai SUV lineup in a longitudinal way starting at the Venue and going across the page to the Palisade with stops along the way for the Tucson and the Santa Fe.
+Dig in a little deeper and you notice that there are also latitudinal differences that distinguish the models in more sublime ways than just size and price.

 For these two nameplates, not only are there three distinct performance choices – internal combustion engine only, hybrid gasoline/electric and plug-in hybrid electric, but there are step ups from one to the other that differentiate them by style, features and attitude.